Related Posts

-New Mexico will celebrate some of its most accomplished athletes, coaches, and sports figures later this month.
-The New Mexico Sports Hall of Fame prepares to induct its newest class.
-The annual ceremony is scheduled for June 27 at the Clyde Hotel in downtown Albuquerque.
+New Mexico will honor some of its most accomplished athletes, coaches, and sports figures later this month as the New Mexico Sports Hall of Fame inducts its newest class.

-The Hall of Fame announced that five individuals representing four different sports will join its distinguished ranks.
-The 2025 induction class includes Olympic silver medalist Courtney Frerichs, basketball standout Anita Maxwell, legendary coach Miles Watters, golf coach John Fields, and former football star Landry Jones.
+The Hall of Fame announced that five individuals representing four sports will join its distinguished ranks.
+The 2025 class includes Olympic silver medalist Courtney Frerichs, basketball standout Anita Maxwell, legendary football coach Miles Watters, golf coach John Fields, and former quarterback Landry Jones.

 According to Hall of Fame officials, each inductee has made significant contributions to New Mexico’s athletic legacy through achievements at the high school, collegiate, national, and international levels.
 Their accomplishments span multiple decades.
 Moreover, they have helped bring recognition to the state’s sports community.